briansimiyuj/doctor-appointment-app/README.md

   7. If there are appointed doctors, loop through the appointed doctors array and create a card component and mount it on the Appointed Doctors Page
     a.
 Pass doctor info as props to the card component
     b.
 Display the doctor's name, date, time, and location
     c.
-Create a button to cancel the appointment
+Create a button to cancel the appointment if the appointment is upcoming otherwise a button to view the appointment history

     #### Appointed Patients